+PRECAUTIONARY STATEMENTS HAZARDS TO HUMANS AND DOMESTIC ANIMALS CAUTION: Causes moderate eve irritation.
+Harmful

-PRECAUTIONARY STATEMENTS PRECAUTIONS AND DOMESTICANIMALS CAUTONS: Clause modements and printing and di inhaled or swallowed.
-Avoid contact with eyes or clothing.
+Capital in inhale or swallowed.
+Avoid contact with yees or clothing.
 Avoid breathing dust or spray mist.
-Wash the nonoughly with scap and water diter handling and before asting, chaving you musing to do not understand this label, find someone to before using the toliet.
-Remove and wash contaminated or using the toliet.
-Remove and wash contaminated CAUTON CONTENT CONTENT CONTENT CAUTON CONTENT CONTENT CONTENT CONTENT CAUTON CONTENT CONTENT CONTENT CAUTON CONTENT CONTENT CONTENT CONTENT CAUTON CONTENT CONTENT CONTENT CONTENT CAUTON CONTENT CONTENT CONTENT CONTENT CONTENT CAUTON CONTENT CO clothing before reuse.
+Wash thoroughly with soap and water after handling and before eating, drinking, chewing gum, using tobacco or using the toilet.
+Remove and wash contaminated clothing before reuse.

+FIRST AID

-FIRST AID IF IN EYES: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
-Remove con-tact lenses, if present, after the first 5 minutes, then continue ministogree.
+IF IN EYES: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
+Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call a poison control center or doctor for treatment advice.

-F INHALED: Move person to fresh air.
-If person is not breathing.
-Call 3 poison control center or the artificial respiration, preferably by mouth-to-mouth if possible.
-Call a poison control center or doctor for the mouth to an uncorrectous person.
-For any and a product container on the large when the product container or the rot doctor, or going for treatment.
-You may also contact 1-800-222-1222 for emergency medical treatment information.
+IF INHALED: Move person to fresh air.
+If person is not breathing, call 911 or an ambulance, then give artificial respiration, preferably by mouth-to-mouth if possible.
+Call a poison control center or doctor for treatment advice.

 IF SWALLOWED: Call a poison control center or doctor immediately for treatment advice.
-Have per-son sip a glass of water if able to swallow.
-Do not induce womting unless told to do so by the poison control center or doctor.
-Do not give anything by
+Have person sip a glass of water if able to swallow.
+Do not induce vomiting unless told to do so by the poison control center or doctor.
+Do not give anything by mouth to an unconscious person.